 - Conversion of 2nd Avenue and 4th Avenue Parking Garage lights to LEDs;

-- The adoption of a Municipal LEED Resolution to pursue, if cost effective;
+- The Board of Mayor and Aldermen approved a Municipal LEED Resolution to pursue, if cost effective;

 - Installation of bike bollards and bike racks in Downtown Franklin;

-Participate in the Curbside BlueBag Recycling Program.
+Participate in the Curbside Recycling Program.
 It's easy and it saves the City money!
 Right now, almost half of eligible residents are participating and about 15% of all residential waste is being diverted from the landfill.
-You can purchase blue bags at your local grocery store and be sure to check what can be recycled.
-Share the news and urge your friends and neighbors to Blue Bag Recycle.

 Sell, donate, or upcycle unwanted clothing.
 The textile industry has a significant environmental footprint from raw material production through the production process.
 Check out this blog post for ideas.